-(Module 7) The Importance of technology and information systems and their impact on business today is addressed.
+The Importance of technology and information systems and their impact on business today is addressed.
 This course does not focus on gaining proficiency in the use of technology, but rather seeks to provide a greater understanding of the function and capability of various types of technology, software, and information systems.
 Topics covered include the internet, intranets, networks, productivity software, database systems, etc.

-ECN 306 Macroeconomic Applications for Managers (3)
+ECN 305 Microeconomics (3)

-Students will use macroeconomic principles and analysis tools to analytically synthesize how various topics taught in this course effect the student's place of employment or other organization.
+Students will use microeconomic principles and analysis tools to analytically synthesize how various topics taught in this course effect the student's place of employment or other organization.
 Topics will include supply and demand, market structure, market equilibrium, firm/market behavior, and the role of government in the economy.
 A case study approach will generally be used to help students apply their understanding of the concepts.
 (Prerequisite: ECN 101 or 221, or waiver documenting introductory level knowledge obtained through the Prior Learning Committee)